Thames Valley Police are working with the Shaw Trust web accreditation team to review this website and work towards a new accessibility accreditation.

 - Allow sufficient contrast in background and foreground colours.

 - Ensure that any image that conveys information has a text equivalent.

 - Provide access keys.

-To learn how to change your browser, computer, keyboard or mouse settings, making the web more accessible for you, please visit the BBC's My Web My Way website (opens new window).
+To learn how to change your browser, computer, keyboard or mouse settings, making the web more accessible for you, please visit abilitynet's my computer my way web page. (opens new window)

 The Thames Valley Police website is speech enabled.
 By clicking on the below graphic link users can download the Browsealoud plugin (opens new window) which will enable users to have the website contents spoken to them.